-- The enterprise would typically select a 3-year support package with 7-day, 24-hour coverage, and 4-hour response time for newer hardware, and would take over support internally after those agreements expire.
-Therefore, for the Dell PowerEdge R810 solution, we included the costs for 3-Year ProSupport for IT and Mission Critical 4HR 7x24 Onsite Pack in our cost estimates and divided those costs by 3 to show the annual cost. - The enterprise would dedicate the HP ProLiant DL385 servers and storage enclosures to the tasks our benchmark tests model. - For the HP ProLiant DL385 solutions, we estimated an annual in-house support cost of \$400 per server and \$300 per storage array, plus costs to replace failed disks based on PT estimates of a 4 percent annual disk replacement rate.
+- The enterprise would typically select a 3-year support package with 7-day, 24-hour mission critical coverage, and 4-hour on-site response time for newer servers and a 3year support package with next business day on-site service for storage arrays, and would take over support internally after those agreements expire.
+Therefore, for the Dell PowerEdge R910 solution, we included the costs for 3-Year ProSupport for IT and mission critical 4HR 7x24 onsite pack in our cost estimates and divided those costs by 3 to show the annual cost.
+For storage, we include 3-year ProSupport for IT and next business day on-site service and divided those costs by 3 to show the annual cost. - The enterprise would dedicate the HP ProLiant DL385 servers and storage enclosures to the tasks our benchmark tests model. - For the HP ProLiant DL385 solutions, we estimated an annual in-house support cost of \$400 per server and \$300 per storage array, plus costs to replace failed disks based on PT estimates of a 4 percent annual disk replacement rate.